Automattic/ghactivity/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Allow filtering of the people included in reports.
+This way one can create their own custom reports.
+* Add option to monitor a repo fully, for all users on that repo.

 = 1.5.0 =
 * Improve post content for each GitHub event.
 * Improve compatibility with queries per person.